-- 6. BTMG does not include at any time, any portion of a generating unit's capacity that is designated as a Capacity Resource; or in any hour, any portion of the output of such generating unit that is sold to another entity for consumption at another electrical location or into the PJM Interchange Energy Market. - 7.
-Generation Owners shall not be eligible to receive payments, pursuant to Schedule 2 of the PJM Tariff, for reactive service for portions of generating units upon becoming a BTM Generator.
-Generation Owners subject to this rule shall cooperate with PJM in making any regulatory filings that may be required to implement this rule. - 8.
-The need for metering for small BTMG will be treated on a case-by-case basis, depending on local operational security needs.
+6. BTMG does not include at any time, any portion of a generating unit's capacity that is designated as a Generation Capacity Resource; or in any hour, any portion of the output of such generating unit that is sold to another entity for consumption at another electrical location or into the PJM Interchange Energy Market.
+For more information regarding a BTMG unit designating capability as Generation Capacity Resource and/or Energy Resource, see the "Designating Capability as Generation Capacity Resource and/or Energy Resource" section below.

+7. A Generation Owner shall not be eligible to receive payments, pursuant to Schedule 2 of the PJM Tariff, for reactive supply and voltage control service for the portion of a generating unit's capability that changes to BTMG status.
+A Generation Owner subject to this rule shall submit a FERC filing to amend its cost-based revenue requirement for supplying reactive supply and voltage control service under Schedule 2 to account for the status change to BTMG at least 90 days prior to the effective date of such a status change.

+8. The need for metering for small BTMG will be treated on a case-by-case basis, depending on local operational security needs.
 For the purposes of this rule, small BTMG shall be individual generating units that are less than 10 MW, or multiple generating units that are collectively less than 10 MW.
 Generally, these units will not require metering for operational security purposes.

 Rules for metering are detailed in the PJM Manual for Generator Operational Requirements (M-14D).